trankimtu/Angular-Summary/Custom Directives.md

 <input type="text" appInputFormat>
 ```

+# Example 2
-# Turn all letter inside input box to lower case when the input box is not selected.
+Turn all letter inside input field to lower case when click outside of input field.
+Use ```blur```
+in ```onBlur()``` get value of input field.
+To do that, in constructor we inject element reference object.
+This is service which defines in Anguler give us access to DOM object by nativeElement property<br>

 ```
 // File: input-formatCurrency.directive.ts
 import { Directive, HostListener, ElementRef } from '@angular/core';